Sailing Certification and Sailing Resume[Jump to Sailing Resume]

 What is a Sailing Resume?

 A sailing resume is essential and required by all Yacht Charter Companies.
-A sailing resume is a history of your sailing accomplishments i.e. education - experience - behavioral badges - proficiency demonstrations - Certifications etc.
+A sailing resume is a history of your sailing accomplishments i.e. education - experience - behavioral badges - competence demonstrations - Certifications etc.

 For example, if you are awarded the ICC certification, at the minimum you most likely have passed the RYA Day Skipper Course, had at least 30 days or so of personal sailing experience over time and been sign off as proficient by an RYA approved Instructor.
 All these will be represented on your NauticEd Resume.